 Hi there, I’m Nicole!

 I’m a money coach, wife, mother of three, makeup enthusiast, and lover of all things personal finance.
-I started FrugalChicLife to document my journey to financial freedom…and ideally financial independence (FI).
-I’m still figuring it out but I firmly believe that there is more to life than working 40-50 hours per week, paying bills, buying a bunch of stuff that we don’t need, and retiring at age 65.
-I want to enjoy life, now (and later).
-By ditching debt, living frugally, and building wealth I hope to work less, live more, travel, spend time with family, and pursue my passions.
+I started FrugalChicLife to document my journey to financial independence (FI).
+There is more to life than working 40-50 hours per week, paying bills, buying a bunch of stuff that we don’t need, and retiring at age 65.
+By ditching debt, living frugally, and building wealth I plan to work less, live more, travel, spend time with family, and pursue my passion projects.

 How it all began….Debt is a normal part of life right???
 Wrong!
 It isn’t and doesn’t have to be.
 But it took me a while to figure that out!
 In 2015 my husband and I were looking to buy a single family home.
 This should have been a time filled with excitement.
 Life, Liberty, and the Pursuit of Happiness.
 We were living the American dream right???